randommm/rabbitmq-website/site/oauth2.md

 2. have a value in the `aud` field that matches `resource_server_id` value
 3. scopes must match the `resource_server_id` value , e.g. `new_resource_server_id.read:*/*`

-And the `https://my-oauth2-provider.com/realm/rabbitmq/`*.well-known/openid-configuration* must return the OpenID Provider Configuration which includes the JKWS url to download the signing keys (*Note*: *.well-known/openid-configuration* is the OpenID standard path for the OpenID Provider Configuration endpoint).
+And the `https://my-oauth2-provider.com/realm/rabbitmq/`*.well-known/openid-configuration* endpoint must return the OpenID Provider Configuration which includes the JKWS url to download the signing keys (*Note*: *.well-known/openid-configuration* is the OpenID standard path for the OpenID Provider Configuration endpoint).

 The next sections cover in more detail what happens during authentication and how to configure OAuth 2.0 beyond the basic configuration shown above.